 Ore fluids associated with Au-Cu±Ag high-sulfidation epithermal mineralization contain varying amounts of magmatic-source fluids with temperatures commonly on the order of 300° C and higher.
-Fluid salinities are also relatively high, commonly more than 10 weight per cent NaCl-equivalent and rarely in the order of 50% or greater.
-Favorable tectonic settings include strongly fractured to crackled zones in plutonic cupolas, internal parts of intrusions and associated flow-dome complexes as well as along faulted margins of high-level intrusive bodies.
+Fluid salinities are also relatively high, commonly more than 10 weight percent NaCl-equivalent and rarely in the order of 50% or greater.
+Favorable tectonic settings include strongly fractured to crackled zones in plutonic cupolas, internal parts of intrusions and associated flow-dome complexes as well as along faulted margins of highlevel intrusive bodies.
 Other favorable hosts include carbonate and/or permeable clastic country rock lithologies, both of primary and secondary origin.
-Regional scale structures often control clusters of porphyry systems which manifest themselves as magnetic lows due to magnetite-destructive alteration associated with mineralization (Behn and others, 2001).
+Regional scale structures often control clusters of porphyry systems, which manifest themselves as magnetic lows due to magnetite-destructive alteration, associated with mineralization (Behn and others, 2001).
 Primary controls are structural features such as faults, shears, fractures, crackle zones and breccias.
 Secondary controls are porous volcanic and/or sedimentary units, bedding plane contacts and unconformities.
 Discordant and concordant breccias provide channel ways for hydrothermal fluids originating from deeper porphyry copper systems and commonly carry elevated values of Au and Ag.
-The deeper high-sulfidation epithermal Au-Cu \pm Ag deposits can overlap the stockwork porphyry Cu \pm Au \pm Mo mineralization and can extend up to several kilometers away from the causative porphyry Cu \pm Au \pm Mo deposit.
+The deeper high-sulfidation epithermal Au-Cu±Ag deposits can overlap the stockwork porphyry $Cu \pm Au \pm Mo$ mineralization and can extend up to several kilometres away from the causative porphyry $Cu \pm Au \pm Mo$ deposit.
 Examples of similar systems include gold zones at Lepanto, Philippines, Nena in the Frieda River District, Papua New Guinea, Chelopech, Bulgaria, Kori Kollo, Bolivia, the Rochester District, Nevada, and parts of the Recsk deposit, Hungary and Bor deposit, Serbia.

-Recent exploration discoveries in Alaska and the adjacent Yukon Territory have outlined a series of distinctive intrusive-related gold (IRG) occurrences which appear to be genetically related to mid-Cretaceous (90-110 Ma) and early Tertiary (60-75 Ma) plutonic activity.
+Recent exploration discoveries in Alaska and the adjacent Yukon Territory have outlined a series of distinctive intrusive-related gold (IRG) occurrences, which appear to be genetically related to mid-Cretaceous (90-110 Ma) and early Tertiary (60-75 Ma) plutonic activity.
 These two subduction related plutonic events affected a large area of northwestern British Columbia, Yukon, Alaska and the Russian Far East (Ebert, 2003, Lang and others, 1999, Hart and others, 2002, Hart and others, 2004; Flanigan and others, 2000, Mortensen and others, 2000, McCoy, 1999, McCoy and others, 1997, McCoy and others, 2002, Bundtzen and Miller, 1997, Eremin, 1995, Baker, 2002, Baker and others, 2006, Klipfel and Giroux, 2009).
-One of the largest of these IRGs, International Tower Hill's 18.5 Moz Livengood gold deposit, is only a few miles north of the Shorty Creek project and many believe the Livengood and Shorty Creek projects are part of a district-scale IRG system.
+One of the largest of these IRGs, International Tower Hill's Livengood gold deposit, is only a few miles north of the Shorty Creek project and many believe the Livengood and Shorty Creek projects are part of a district-scale IRG system.
 While a district-scale IRG system may in fact exist in the Livengood deposit area, the Shorty Creek project does not appear to be an IRG target.
-In order to clarify the geologic model being assigned by the author to Shorty Creek, a discussion of the salient features of a typical IRG deposit are presented below to allow a compare and contrast evaluation of the two models.